Brain Curriculum: Teaching Assistant (TA) Program

 • On the other days, please be on time for class and all instructor demonstrations.
 It is very distracting to have someone enter the room after class or demos have started.

-• Please do not engage in side conversations during lectures and demonstrations.
+• Please refrain from engaging in side conversations during lectures and demonstrations.

 • Although there is no strict dress code, keep in mind that you are representing the Chikly Health Institute.
 Dress comfortably yet professionally, and please avoid wearing dangling necklaces and bracelets while assisting participants.

 • Please be aware of your personal hygiene.
 Since this work is performed hands-on in such a close environment, it is not uncommon for participants to comment about offensive odors from others.
 It is a good idea to have some breath mints available, especially after lunch or if you smoke.
-Many people are also highly allergic to perfumes, even essences.
+Many people are also highly allergic to perfumes, as well as essential oils.
 While we ask that you do wear deodorant, please refrain from using anything with a heavy scent.

 • The most frequent complaint we hear from participants is that it is often difficult to get a TA’s attention.
 That is why it is important for TAs to divide up the room and circulate as much as possible to help anticipate problems.
 There is seldom a need to spend more than a few minutes at each table at any one time.
 Remember, you are in class to assist, not treat.